TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
 ### Loss Landscape Similarities
 - Gradient Norms
-  - Due to an bug with saving the gradient norm history during training, these results are not available
+  - Due to a bug with saving the gradient norm history during training, these results are not available
 - Prediction Loss
   - Pairwise Pearson Correlation Coefficients for Raw Histories: